Healing Guide

 Helix Piercing Healing Stages: Week by Week

-The helix piercing is one of the most popular cartilage piercings going: and one of the most mismanaged.
-The main reason: people don’t actually know what’s supposed to happen at each stage of healing, so they can’t tell normal from concerning.
-This timeline is what actually happens, week by week, with none of the optimistic rounding that makes people change jewelry six months too early.
+The helix piercing is one of the most popular cartilage piercings going, and one of the most mismanaged.
+The main reason is simple: people do not actually know what is supposed to happen at each stage of healing, so they cannot tell normal from concerning.
+This timeline covers what usually happens week by week, without the optimistic shortcuts that make people change jewelry too early.
+For the broader overview, start with our complete helix piercing guide.

 Before We Start: Why Helix Heals Slowly